OHI-Science/OHI-website/content/global-scores/data-download.md

 ----

 ### CITING THIS WORK

+We enthusiastically support the use of our data, but please cite our work.

 #### General references to the Ocean Health Index
 For general references to the Ocean Health Index framework, please cite the original publication: